Ankit404butfound/PyWhatKit/README.md

 # Send a WhatsApp Message to a Group at 12:00 AM
 pywhatkit.sendwhatmsg_to_group("AB123CDEFGHijklmn", "Hey All!", 0, 0)

+# Send a WhatsApp Message to a Group instantly
+pywhatkit.sendwhatmsg_to_group_instantly("AB123CDEFGHijklmn", "Hey All!")

 # Play a Video on YouTube
 pywhatkit.playonyt("PyWhatKit")
 ```